0ksks/memematch/slides.md

 </div>

 <!--
-End-to-end response time is 1-2 seconds.
-Top-2 accuracy reaches 85%, meaning users find suitable memes within the first two recommendations most of the time, across 4,648 memes in 20 emotion categories.
+So how well does this system perform?
+The entire process takes just 1 to 2 seconds end-to-end, and our Top-2 accuracy reaches 85% - meaning users find a suitable meme within the first two recommendations most of the time.
 -->

 ---